box/box-typescript-sdk-gen/docs/webhooks.md

 ### Arguments

 - webhookId `string`
   - The ID of the webhook.
-  - Used as `webhook_id` in path `path` of the API call
+Example: "3321123"
 - headers `GetWebhookByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of getWebhookById method

 ### Returns